Compare Car Insurance in Tucson

 Some factors that can affect insurance rates are weather, driving, and road conditions.

 Tucson has a desert climate with long, very hot summers and short, mild winters.
 Tucson is a very dry city with only 11.56 inches of rainfall per year.
 What little moisture there is comes between July and September.
 It can get cold enough to snow here and it sometimes does.
 However, snowy days are so infrequent that local drivers never see enough to become good at driving in it.

 TomTom's annual traffic index ranks Tucson 26th for worst traffic congestion in the United States.
 An average commuter spends an additional 17 minutes per hour stuck in traffic during rush hour commutes.
 They spend an extra 64 hours per year for those with 30-minute commutes.

 Moving violations such as speeding tickets, accidents, following too close, and drunk driving can add points to your driver's license and raise your insurance rates.
 Too many of these violations, though, and your insurer could change your status to "non-preferred" driver.
 If that happens, you'll probably have to get high-risk auto insurance.
 And that won't be cheap.

-The City of Tucson Traffic Civil Traffic Court website allows residents to pay traffic tickets, tells drivers how to contest tickets, and provides helpful traffic court information.
+The City of Tucson Traffic Civil Traffic Court website allows residents to pay traffic tickets.
+It also tells drivers how to contest tickets, and provides helpful traffic court information.